Harshak-1744/Codedamn-Front-End/HTML/JS/questions.md

 - Update UI Function: Updates the user interface to display the converted amount dynamically.

-- Error Handling Function: Handles and displays errors for scenarios like invalid currency codes, API failures, or no internet connection.
+- Error Handling Function: Handles and displays errors for scenarios like invalid currency codes, API failures, or no internet connection..